 Fall and winter can be particularly hard times for those with asthma, eczema and even allergies.
 While outdoor allergens tend to lessen, reactions to indoor allergens often ramps up as more time is spend inside and relative humidity in the home sinks.
 Increased dust, dried out sinus passages, dry, itchy skin, and coughing all are symptoms of low humidity in the home.
-This, coupled with more time indoors can spell trouble for many, but this is also where home humidification can make a big difference on your health.
+This, coupled with more time indoors can spell trouble for many, but this is also where you can see and feel the benefits of humidification throughout your home.

-When moisture levels dip asthma symptoms can worsen.
-Often this is typified by a dry or persistent cough, despite the lack of other cold or flu symptoms.
+A dry or persistent cough, despite the lack of other cold or flu symptoms, is often a tell-tale sign of low relative humidity.
 For those dealing with eczema, it can mean dry skin and flare ups as well as bouts of itching and general discomfort.
 For anyone living in the home it can mean waking up in the morning with dried, cracked or painful sinuses, patchy skin, and chapped lips.
-All of these things can be caused by low relative humidity levels.
+All of these can be symptoms of low relative humidity levels.
 Restoring humidity to healthy levels can return alleviate many of these symptoms, and a room humidifier is one of the easiest and most effective ways to accomplish this.

 A room humidifier offers targeting relief by putting either cool or warm mist moisture back into the indoor air.
 Most often used in bedrooms, and living rooms, humidifiers can be regulated and set to put just the right amount of soothing moisture back without increasing the risk of dust mites or mold growth.